jkociniak/jkociniak.github.io/_pages/about.md

 I am an experienced Python coder, but I feel comfortable with JavaScript, C, C++, Java and Haskell.
 In future projects I would like to hone my C/C++ skills and lean into more efficiency-oriented projects.
 I would also like to learn more about diffusion models and generative approaches in general.

 ### My interests
 - AI for drug design, computational chemistry and structural biology;
-- AI for natural sciences;
-- AI for computer vision, object tracking, pose estimation;
 - AI for 2D and 3D graphics, videos and animations;
+- AI for computer vision, object tracking, human activity recognition;
 - Analysis of temporal data, with a focus on spatiotemporal data;
 - Analysis of structured data, with a focus on graphs;
-- Geometric & topological deep learning;
 - Unsupervised learning, self-supervised learning;
 - Dimensionality reduction, manifold learning;
-- Expressivity of deep learning models.
+- Geometric & topological deep learning;
-- Multimodal models,
+- Graph neural networks, in particular their expressivity;
+- Physics-based machine learning;

 ### Background